Consultation with Officers of the Authority

 Prospective applicants are encouraged to contact officers of the Isle of Man Financial Services Authority (“the Authority”) at an early stage to discuss their proposals for establishing and operating a regulated business in the Isle of Man.
 These discussions enable the Authority’s officers to give applicants any appropriate guidance where it is sought and to identify any foreseeable difficulties connected with the proposed operation.
-However the Authority does not give legal advise and, in cases of need applicants should seek appropriate legal advice from a firm of advocates in the Isle of Man.
+However the Authority does not give legal advice and, in cases of need, applicants should seek appropriate legal advice from a firm of advocates in the Isle of Man.

 It should be noted that the onus is on the applicant and relevant persons connected with the applicant to satisfy the Authority that they are fit and proper, not on the Authority to prove that they are not.

-The Consideration of the Recommendation
+Consideration of the Recommendation

 When making the decision, the decision making body will hear the submissions of the staff in support of the recommendation, and where the recommendation is for an authorisation to be refused, the decision making body will consider any representations that may be made by the applicant.

 The decision will be notified to the applicant subsequently in writing.
 Reasons will be provided for a negative decision and for the imposition of any conditions.

 A similar process to the non-class 12 applicant is followed for class 12 applicants.
 However, where a recommendation is for an authorisation to be granted, the applicant may not always be notified of the recommendation or receive a copy of the paper in advance.
 Where a recommendation is for an authorisation to be refused, the application will still be invited to make any representations it wishes to the decision making body.

 If an applicant is aggrieved by a decision of the Authority not to approve an authorisation or to attach conditions to an authorisation, it may seek a review by the Financial Services Tribunal.